yatshunlee/Movie-Recommendation-Sys/README.md

 You can search any movie, like and comment, and look for some recommendation on the website.
 The dataset is from https://grouplens.org/datasets/movielens/ and poster images from IMDB website.

 I built a recommendation system by KNN (collaborative filtering).
-Besides, for future update, we can use matrix completion technique to make a better prediction: like iterative soft threshold SVD or even deep latent factor model.
+Lately, I tried to use matrix completion technique to make a better prediction: iterative soft threshold SVD.
+To enhance the performance, I may try to use the Deep Latent Factor Model (Quite busy recently).

 Demo: https://www.youtube.com/watch?v=qJIU_dSHxOY&t=33s&ab_channel=YatshunLee